mukutchowdhury/Food-Finder-Front-End/README.md

 # Food-Finder-Front-End
 This will be the frontend part of the Food Finder project!
 This repository contains code for the user interface and client-side logic of the Food Finder web application.
+For Mac Users:
+    Run Backend first with these commands:
+        sudo service mongod start
+        mongoash
+        ./local.sh
+    Run Frontend second with these commands:
+        ./local.sh

+For Window Users:
+    Run Backend first with these commands:
+        sudo service mongod start
+        mongoash
+        ./local.sh
+    Run Frontend second with these commands:
+        ./.local.sh

 # Project Overview
-Food-Finder is a platform that will lep users discover and explore local restaurants in Brooklyn.
+Food-Finder is a platform that will lep users discover and explore local restaurants.
 The frontend part of the project focus on creating a user-friendly interface so the user is able to interact with the features of the application, such as restaurant discovery, menu access, user authentication, and more.
+Furthermore, there is a Vendor Form for restaurant owners where they are able to create a restaurant for themselves and the customer is able to search up the restaurant in the search button.

 # Technologies Used
 - HTML/CSS: Used to style the page